 Although a recommended distributor may appear as a source, it must be understood that the first-ranked OEM parts actually fulfill engineering's requirements.
 The buyer remains responsible for ensuring that the recommended distributor part is, in fact, the qualified manufacturer part, and that the distributor is not providing a non-qualified substitute.

 Identifying a distributor's value-added service

 A distributor may provide a value-added service such as preparing cable assemblies, programming flash memory or trimming a part parameter to a specific value.
 These modified parts aren't considered the original manufacturer parts, and would be assigned unique distributor part numbers that represent the original part source as modified by the process applied by the distributor.

 Qualifying contract manufacturers

 For internally-developed design parts that are sent to a contract manufacturer (CM), there's a useful shortcut.
-Usually Engineering qualifies a CM for some set or style of parts, and Purchasing uses POs to the CM using the Engineering-assigned internal part number.
+Usually Engineering qualifies a CM for some set or style of parts, and Purchasing purchases from the CM using the Engineering-assigned internal part number.

 In this case, you don't need to create a separate manufacturer source record for each of your CM parts.
-You can simply create a single record with that CM as owner, a pseudo-part number such as "Approved", and apply this record as the source for all parts that the CM is qualified to provide.
+You can simply create a single record with that CM as owner and a part number such as Approved.
+Apply this record as the source for all parts that the CM is qualified to provide.

 This avoids having to create a duplicate partner record for each home designed part.
 Each home part displays which CMs can produce it.
-The CM "Approved" record's AppearsOn:Source list shows what parts each CM is qualified to produce.
+The CM's Approved record's AppearsOn:Source list shows what parts each CM is qualified to produce.

 Contact us if you'd like to discuss how the general concepts in this note may be applied to your situation.
 We'd be happy to address other PLM software good practices — ask us!